 The booming demand for donkey skins fuelled by an obsession with a traditional Chinese medicine named ejiao, which too many people believe helps everything from impotence to cancer, is causing a global outcry.
 Not only does it have a devastating effect on donkey populations in Africa and rural communities whose livelihoods depend on them, it also causes cruelty on a level we have never seen before.

 As their value escalates, donkey populations worldwide are currently being decimated, so much so that five African states have no donkeys left, and the communities that depended on them are left without their lifeline.

 This heartbreaking trade is already having devastating consequences with 1.8 million donkey skins traded for the ejiao market last year alone.
 Even worse, it is predicted that 5-10 million donkeys will be killed to fuel the trade every year, that’s almost one quarter of the present donkey population worldwide.

-TAKE ACTION and tell Acting Minister for Agriculture Malcolm Turnbull and Assistant Minister Luke Hartsuyker to prohibit the export of donkeys for traditional medicine.
-Whether they are feral or farmed, donkeys must not be sentenced to a cruel and horrific death.
+TAKE ACTION and tell Minister for Agriculture David Littleproud to prohibit the export of donkeys for traditional medicine.
+Whether they are feral or farmed, donkeys must not be cruelly exploited for a dubious medicine.